luigisaetta/ai-assistant-4-datascience/README.md

 ## Next steps
 There is an official integration for Generative AI models in Jupyter: [jupyter-ai](https://github.com/jupyterlab/jupyter-ai)

-I' working on developing an integration with jupyter-ai, stay tuned and... let me know if you're interested.
+I'm working on developing an integration with jupyter-ai, stay tuned and... let me know if you're interested.